TheMEMOLab/Bio326-NMBU/Doc/CaseStudyMetaGBion326.md

 MetaBiningBIO326_25Polished.Metabat2.8.fasta f__Lachnospiraceae (UID1255) 90.21 3.85
 ```

-Here we have 10 genomes, but dRep says only 5.
+Here we have more than 5 (n=9) genomes, but dRep says only 5.
 Well check the ANI clustering analysis:

 - CheckM save all the clustering analysis as dendrograms and NMDS plots in the ```figures``` folder as PDF.